MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-D-Pipeline-Safety/part-192-Transportation-Natural-Other-Gas-Pipeline-Minimum-Federal-Safety-Standards/subpart-A-General/section-192.7.md

 ##### § 192.7 What documents are incorporated by reference partly or wholly in this part? #####

-Link to an amendment published at 86 FR 2237, Jan.
-11, 2021.Link to an amendment published at 86 FR 12834, Mar.
-5, 2021, delaying the above amendment until Mar.
-21, 2021.

-(a) This part prescribes standards, or portions thereof, incorporated by reference into this part with the approval of the Director of the Federal Register in 5 U.S.C.
+(a) Certain material is incorporated by reference into this part with the approval of the Director of the Federal Register under 5 U.S.C.
 552(a) and 1 CFR part 51.
 The materials listed in this section have the full force of law.
-To enforce any edition other than that specified in this section, PHMSA must publish a notice of change in the Federal Register.

-(1) *Availability of standards incorporated by reference.* All of the materials incorporated by reference are available for inspection from several sources, including the following:

-(i) The Office of Pipeline Safety, Pipeline and Hazardous Materials Safety Administration, 1200 New Jersey Avenue SE., Washington, DC 20590.
-For more information contact 202-366-4046 or go to the PHMSA Web site at: *http://www.phmsa.dot.gov/pipeline/regs.*

-(ii) The National Archives and Records Administration (NARA).
+All approved material is available for inspection at Office of Pipeline Safety, Pipeline and Hazardous Materials Safety Administration, 1200 New Jersey Avenue SE, Washington, DC 20590, 202-366-4046 *https://www.phmsa.dot.gov/pipeline/regs,* and is available from the sources listed in the remaining paragraphs of this section.
+It is also available for inspection at the National Archives and Records Administration (NARA).
 For information on the availability of this material at NARA, email *fedreg.legal@nara.gov* or go to *www.archives.gov/federal-register/cfr/ibr-locations.html.*

-(iii) Copies of standards incorporated by reference in this part can also be purchased or are otherwise made available from the respective standards-developing organization at the addresses provided in the centralized IBR section below.

-(2) [Reserved]

-(b) American Petroleum Institute (API), 1220 L Street NW., Washington, DC 20005, phone: 202-682-8000, *http://api.org/.*
+(b) American Petroleum Institute (API), 200 Massachusetts Ave.
+NW, Suite 1100, Washington, DC 20001, and phone: 202-682-8000, website: *https://www.api.org/.*

 (1) API Recommended Practice 5L1, “Recommended Practice for Railroad Transportation of Line Pipe,” 7th edition, September 2009, (API RP 5L1), IBR approved for § 192.65(a).